How to Fix or Replace a Broken Door Frame

 - We held it firmly in place, making sure it was flush with the finished wall on each side, and nailed through the frame and shims into the studding behind.
 We used two nails at each shim and added a couple more between shims while being careful not to drive them so far they would bend the frame.

 - The door stop was next; we carefully aligned the top end with the door stop on the top of the door frame and then closed the door and lightly pressed the bottom end of the door stop against the door.
-Holding the door stop firmly against the door, the door was again opened and the stop nailed onto the door frame using finishing nails.
+Holding the door stop firmly against the frame, the door was again opened and the stop nailed onto the door frame using finishing nails.
 We found the door stop to be slightly warped, but by nailing top and bottom we were then able to bend the stop into the again closed door so that it followed the door all the way down and then nail the center area.
 Six nails were sufficient to hold the stop to the frame quite well.

 - Next was the new strike plate.
 With the door closed just to the point that the strike touched the door we marked the center of the strike on the edge of the door frame and transferred the mark to the face of the frame.
 Careful measurement found the center of the strike on the frame with the door closed and a 3/4" hole was started there, using a drill and spade bit.
-We then held the strike in position and marked around it; it needs to be set slightly into the frame so that it will be flush with the surface.
+We then held the strike in position and marked around it; it needs to be set slightly into the frame so that it will be flush with the surface when installed.
 We used a hammer and chisel to chisel out the inset for the strike plate, but a router will also work well if one is available.
 For us, the chisel was quicker and did a good job.
 The door needs to be closed and the depth of the ¾" hole checked; ours was not quite deep enough for the lock to fully extend from the door, but it was quick work with a cordless drill to drill it just a little deeper.
 The new strike plate was screwed into place with the two wood screws provided with it and we were ready for the molding.

 - Next came the molding installation; this was a simple matter of holding the molding into place and nailing.
 We chose to use longer finishing nails through the molding into the studding behind, adding just a couple of smaller finishing nails into the new door frame where the molding was bowed out from the door frame and drove one at an angle into the top piece of molding and Voila!, the fixed door frame is ready for paint.
 We chose to apply a coat of paint later that evening after the children were in bed so they wouldn't touch the fresh paint.